prem-trd/file-converter/blueprint.md

     *   Created the `OrganizePdf.jsx` component.
     *   Added a route for the new page in `src/router/index.jsx`.
     *   Added a tool card to the dashboard for easy navigation.
+*   **Repair PDF Feature:**
+    *   Created the `src/pages/RepairPdf/RepairPdf.jsx` component and its stylesheet.
+    *   Implemented a user interface for uploading, repairing, and downloading PDF files.
+    *   Integrated client-side PDF repair logic using the `pdf-lib` library.
+    *   Added a route for the new page in `src/router/index.jsx`.
 *   **Bug Fixes:**
     *   Resolved `SyntaxError: Unexpected token '<'` by renaming `tools.js` to `tools.jsx` and updating imports.
     *   Fixed invisible card headings by adjusting CSS.